adamlogic/hot-tips/published/pg-copy.md

-Copy production data to a review app to test your database migrations.
+Recently I had some complex migrations that I wanted to test on a review app.
+Fortunately, @heroku makes it really easy to copy a database from one app to another.

 ---